department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 - Ignore anything not `CH`
 - Ignore anything without a stationNumber
-- hold calculated from reportCompleteDate, (midnight on this day is presumed)
+- hold is calculated from reportCompleteDate, (midnight on this day is presumed)
   - DiagnosticReport.issued
 - no hold date for reports that have been amended (status of `C`)
-- no hold date for covid
+- no hold date for COVID

 #### Mapping